yogurt-foundation/yogurt-css-documentation/src/font-style.md

 ## Font Style

-Utility for sets the style of the font.
+Utilities for sets the style of the font.

 ### Class